yuyic/yuyic.github.io/pages/nexure-lowcode-engine.md

    - Implemented the **disposable pattern**, ensuring resources are released effectively when no longer needed and improving overall performance.

 3. **Serialization**:
-   - Introduced a **serialization service**, reducing serialization complexity and enhancing usability.
+   - Developed a **serialization service**, reducing serialization complexity and enhancing usability.

 4. **Data Binding**:
    - Enabled seamless two-way binding with the `@bind` decorator, simplifying state management.